 - Do you want to work with buyers, or maybe just sellers, or be of more help behind the scenes in more of an admin support role?
 On a team, you might be able to focus on just one aspect of the transaction.

 - You can leverage the team’s experience and knowledge to make yourself seem “not so new” to the business.
 Your teammates will offer guidance and support, answering your questions and help to problem solve any client issues you may have.

-Huge thanks to Al Pham, the newest team member of TVRG Homes at RE/MAX Gateway for his input on Team Pros.
+Huge thanks to Al Pham, team member of TVRG Homes, for his input on Team Pros.

 - You don’t learn HOW to do the process on your own.
 With team assistants and transaction coordinators, you probably won’t learn how to complete every step of a transaction, which can be detrimental if you ever leave a team situation and try to go out on your own.

 - The splits are generally less to your benefit.
-Not only does the broker get a split (always), but now the team leader does too.
+Not only does the broker get a split (always), but now the team leader does too (ouch).